Company Info

 Company profile

-Studio 100 Media is a leading international production and distribution company specialized in high-quality children’s and family entertainment.
-Based in Munich, the company represents a portfolio of well-known brands including Maya the Bee, Mia and me, Heidi, Vic the Viking and 100% Wolf.
-Studio 100 Media further engages in international brand rights licensing and manages its state-of-the-art production studio, Studio Isar Animation.
-The company belongs to the Belgian Studio 100 Group that also boasts a strong presence in the theme park industry across Belgium, Germany, the Netherlands, Poland and the Czech Republic.
+Studio 100 International is a leading production and distribution company specializing in high-quality children’s and family movies and series.
+Based in Munich, it represents a portfolio of well-known brands such as Maya the Bee, Mia and me, Heidi, Vic the Viking and 100% Wolf.
+Studio 100 International further engages in global brand rights licensing and manages its state-of-the-art production studio, Studio Isar Animation.
+The company is part of the Belgian Studio 100 Group with a strong presence in the theme park industry across Belgium, Germany, the Netherlands, Poland and the Czech Republic.

 Contacts